This out-and-back hike to the Amphitheatre and Tugela Gorge is the most classic hike in the Drakensberg, with amazing views of the Amphitheatre.

-This hike starts at the car park 1.5 km before Thendele Hutted Camp and five kilometers from Mahai Campsite and the reception of Royal Natal National Park.
+This hike starts at the car park 1.5 km before Thendele Hutted Camp and five kilometres from Mahai Campsite and the reception of Royal Natal National Park.
 Alternatively, you can hike directly from Thendele Hutted Camp itself.
 According to Google, it’s about 3 hours drive from Durban, and 4 from Johannesburg.
 However, the roads near the park itself are slow, and it could easily take 30 minutes longer.

 - Make sure to sign the mountain register in the car park before you leave.